mike-north/certin/packages/messages/etc/messages.api.md

 // Warning: (ae-internal-missing-underscore) The name "SUDO_REASON_CLEAN_TRUST_STORE_PERMISSIONS" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export const SUDO_REASON_CLEAN_TRUST_STORE_PERMISSIONS = "pemberly-secure needs your permission to access your OS trust store, in order to remove any pertinent self-signed certificates";
+export const SUDO_REASON_CLEAN_TRUST_STORE_PERMISSIONS = "we need your permission to access your OS trust store, in order to remove any pertinent self-signed certificates";

 // Warning: (ae-internal-missing-underscore) The name "SUDO_REASON_NEW_CERT_PERMISSIONS" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export const SUDO_REASON_NEW_CERT_PERMISSIONS = "pemberly-secure is attempting to set appropriate file permissions on your new cert and private key";
+export const SUDO_REASON_NEW_CERT_PERMISSIONS = "we are attempting to set appropriate file permissions on your new cert and private key";

 // (No @packageDocumentation comment for this package)